MattTreadwell/csci104-tests/hw8/README.md

 # Trie Tests

-These are basic tests for testing the only the Trie.
+These are basic tests for testing only the Trie.

 Note: valgrind is not enabled automatically

 ## Running (recommended)

-I recommend using CLion to run these tests, which simplifies running them with valgrind.
+It's recommended to use CLion to run these tests, which will simplify running them with valgrind.

 ## Running (from terminal, no valgrind)